By Alyse Bacine

 Scientific Skepticism and the Need for Further Research

 The direct connection between breathwork and endogenous DMT release remains hypothetical rather than definitively proven.
-Research challenges include difficulties measuring endogenous DMT during altered states, ethical constraints on research protocols, and complexity isolating DMT effects from other physiological changes.
+Research challenges include difficulties measuring endogenous DMT during altered states, ethical constraints on research protocols, and complexity in isolating DMT effects from other physiological changes.

 More rigorous research is needed to establish whether and how breathwork might trigger DMT release, including studies that directly measure DMT levels before, during, and after sessions.